ncss-tech/soilReports/README.md

 ## Troubleshooting
 1. Make sure that all raster data sources are [GDAL-compatible formats](http://www.gdal.org/formats_list.html): GeoTiff, ERDAS IMG, ArcGRID, etc. (not ESRI FGDB)
 2. Make sure that the map unit polygon data source is an [OGR-compatible format](http://www.gdal.org/ogr_formats.html): ESRI SHP, ESRI FGDB, etc.
+3. Make sure that the extent of raster data includes the full extent of map unit polygon data.
+4. If there is a problem installing packages with `reportSetup()`, consider running `update.packages(ask=FALSE, checkBuilt = TRUE)`.

 ## TODO:
   1. estimate effective DF from spatial data: